 Hi everyone!
 I’m Carin (pronounced Karen).
 I’m originally from Omaha, Nebraska but I live in the Seattle area with my husband, Andrew, three kids (Sydney, Liam & Dylan) and our Bernedoodle, Guster (named after the band).

 I am a recovering Intellectual Property attorney.
-While practicing law in Chicago, I became interested in gemology and enrolled in the Gemologoical Institute of America distance learning program.
-After deciding I wanted to try working in the industry, I was connected to a local Chicago jeweler, left the law firm, and thus began my new adventure in jewelery!
+While practicing law in Chicago, I became interested in gemology and enrolled in the Gemological Institute of America distance learning program.
+After deciding I wanted to try working in the industry, I was connected to a local Chicago jeweler, left the law firm, and thus began my new adventure in jewelry!

 I became intrigued by gems a long time ago when I discovered as a kid that one of my birthstones was an Alexandrite.
 My favorite color has always been purple and the idea that a stone could change colors based on the light immediately interested me.
 I asked my parents for an Alexandrite ring for my Bat Mitzvah…to be fair, I didn’t realize how rare and expensive they were at the time!
 I did get a purple stone, an Amethyst, and honestly, though not as rare, just as beautiful.